 The Center’s Resources and Frequently Asked Questions page.

 FAMILY LAW FACILITATOR’S OFFICE

-Effective 8/31/2021: The Family Law Facilitator’s Office offers assistance remotely Monday through Friday via LiveChat!
+The Family Law Facilitator’s Office offers assistance remotely Monday through Friday via LiveChat!
 They also offer limited drop-in assistance at their Help Desk in Martinez.
 Department of Child Support Services Drop-in hours are Tuesday through Friday.
 Click this link for more information and to print the flyer.
 Check the court website for their holiday hours.

 If you need assistance with unlawful detainer, name change, or civil harassment restraining order issues, you can contact the Self-Help Center by emailing firstname.lastname@example.org or by leaving a voicemail at (925) 608-2128.

 The Probate Facilitator is an attorney employed by the court to assist parties who represent themselves and who seek limited conservatorship.
 The proposed Conservatee must be a client of the Regional Center for the East Bay.
 “We are working with a user friendly computer program which prepares the documents.
 We will be happy to assist you with instructions and review.”
 If you have questions about the forms or process to obtain a limited conservatorship of a person, you can contact the Probate Facilitator by sending an email to [email protected] or by leaving a voicemail message at (925) 608-2066